Abdominoplasty After Weight Loss

 Full Abdominoplasty

 This procedure involves a horizontal incision, which is made above the pubic area and extends from hip to hip.
 The surgeon then lifts the skin and tightens the underlying muscles.
-If necessary, he removes excess skin and fat and re-drapes the remaining skin to create a smoother, firmer contour.
+If necessary, he removes excess skin and fat and re-drapes the remaining skin.
 This procedure will suit patients with excess skin and tissue in the abdominal area.
-Studies have reported high success rates for this technique, with satisfaction rates exceeding 90% in many cases.
+Studies have reported high success rates for this technique, with rates exceeding 90% in many cases.

 Extended Abdominoplasty